Home for Global Students

 • Where to Move: Tbilisi, Johns Creek, Alpharetta

 Georgia, located in the Eastern European and next to Turkey, Russia, and the Balck Sea, is a least expensive place in the world to live.
-In 2024, the cost of living remains one of the lowest in Europe in adn West Asia countries, which is 57.7% lower than in United States.
+In 2024, the cost of living remains one of the lowest in Europe in and West Asia countries, which is 57.7% lower than in United States.

 Georgia is the birthplace of wine, and the wine tradition is a vitalpart of local culture.
 The country also boasts a rich culture with ancient traditions, unique languages, and lively music.
 You will enjoy both modern city life and rustic village settings in jus a few hours, easily get access to a variety of stunning landscapes from the Black Sea beaches in Batumi to the snowy slopes in Bakuriani.